-How to design a great user experience for the touch screen interface.
+How to design a great user experience using touchscreen interface design best practices.

 Over half of all website traffic comes from mobile phones today and this number has been steadily increasing over the last decade.
 With the consistent rise in mobile traffic comes an increased emphasis on responsive web design—and rightfully so!